PLP-MERN-Stack-Development/mern-stack-integration-Charles-7706/README.md

+# How It Works (For the Learner)

+You are the learner building and running this MERN stack blog app.
+Here’s what you do:

+- Open the app to see a list of blog posts (these come from your backend database)
+- Click 'Add Post' to open a form
+- Fill in the title and content, then submit
+- Your new post is saved and instantly appears in the list

+**What’s happening:**
+- The React frontend talks to your Node/Express backend
+- The backend saves and fetches posts from MongoDB
+- Everything updates automatically when you add a post

+This helps you practice full-stack integration: React (frontend), Express/Node (backend), and MongoDB (database).

+---

 # MERN Stack Integration Assignment

 This assignment focuses on building a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application that demonstrates seamless integration between front-end and back-end components.